olvaffe/percetto/README.md

 # Percetto

 Percetto is a minimal C wrapper for Perfetto SDK to enable app-specific tracing.
 Internally, there is a minimal implementation of `TrackEvent` data source.

 ## Current Limitations

-Currently, Percetto works best when statically linked once for a whole process.
+Percetto works best when statically linked once for a whole process.
-When linked into a shared library, Percetto symbols should not be exported, because percetto_init can not yet be called multiple times with different category data.
+When linked into a shared library, Percetto symbols should not be exported, because percetto_init can not yet be called multiple times.

-If there are multiple instances of Percetto in a single process, the Perfetto UI will show those as separate processes with the same PID -- they are not merged, so even a call on the same thread will appear to be a separate track with the same thread ID.
+If there are multiple instances of Percetto in a single process, the main disadvantages are the additional binary size overhead and additional background thread for Perfetto.
+The binary size is typically about 450KB.

 ## Directory Structure